apify/apify-cli/README.md

 ```
 USAGE
-  $ apify actor:set-value KEY [VALUE]
+  $ apify actor:set-value KEY [VALUE] [-c <value>]

 ARGUMENTS
   KEY    Key of the record in key-value store.
   VALUE  Record data, which can be one of the following values:
          - If empty, the record in the key-value store is deleted.
          - If no `contentType` flag is specified, value is expected to be any JSON string value.
          - If options.contentType is set, value is taken as is.

-OPTIONS
+FLAGS
-  -c, --contentType=contentType  Specifies a custom MIME content type of the record.
-By default "application/json" is
+  -c, --contentType=<value>  Specifies a custom MIME content type of the record.
+By default "application/json" is used.
-                                 used.

 DESCRIPTION
+  Sets or removes record into the default KeyValueStore associated with the actor run.
   It is possible to pass data using argument or stdin.
   Passing data using argument:
   $ apify actor:set-value KEY my-value